 There is a road connecting the beach from Cadavedo and a large carpark so you don’t need to worry about parking.
 So what are you waiting for?
 Come and enjoy this spectacular seascape.

 Visit beautiful beaches during your stay at ARTIEM Asturias

 This list has just scratched the surface of the most beautiful beaches on the Cantabrian coast; there are many, many more to see and enjoy.
 All the beaches described here are no more than a 50-minute drive from ARTIEM Asturias.
 A wonderful place to stay if you want to enjoy the Asturian coast, mountains and cuisine.
+And if you have little time to discover the natural paradise, we propose the best plan of what to see in Asturias in 3 days.
 Book your stay today and start dreaming about discovering picture-perfect villages, verdant mountains and spectacular beaches.
 We can’t wait to see you.